bnmnetp/PelicanBlog/content/Travel/cooking-with-pearly.rst

 After the market tour we drove to Pearly and Chanda's home where she gave us a tour of the garden and then brought us to our cooking stations.
 Since Jane and I were the first to sign up for the class we got to choose the dishes to make!
 We made three dishes:

-* Chicken Curry
+* Curry Kapitan
-* Prawns in Cashew sauce
+* Sambal Goreng -- Prawns in Cashew nut sauce
-* Pork in crispy bean roll
+* Ngor Hiang Lor Bak - 5 spice pork roll

 None of these is the traditional Penang curry that we eat back home, but they are all traditional Nyonya dishes.
 Pearly is a fifth generation chinese living in Penang and they are the Nyonya.
 Over the years of cooking for the British they developed a style of cooking that was very flavorful but not as spicy as their Thai counterparts.